-Journey From Afghanistan
+Journey From Afganistan

-Afghanistan Avondale College
+Afganistan Avondale College

-My family and I left Afghanistan because of the fighting and the rule of the Taliban.
+My family and I left Afghanistan because of the fighting and the rule of the Teleban.
 There were many others leaving too, and if we went back we would have nowhere to live because so much has been destroyed.

 There was only my family on the truck that drove us away from our home.
-Later we went on in a more crowded truck to Kabul in Afghanistan, then another bus, just as crowded, took us to Pishavar in Pakistan.
+Later went on in a more crowded truck to Kubule in Afghanistan, then another bus, just as crowded, took us to Pishavar in Pakistan.